JL7L/cit-384-jl-hw7/README.md

 # My resume website

-This file describes your project to the community.
-What's your cool website about?
-What makes it special?

-ヽ(๏∀๏ )ﾉ
+Here is a link to my website: https://jl7l.github.io/cit-384-jl-hw7/

 ## ← index.html

 Where you'll write the content of your website.

 ## ← styles.css